Expanded Set-top Box Voluntary Agreement a Win for Service Providers and Consumers

 CableLabs is also factoring energy management into its specifications.
 Most notable is the introduction of 1×1 mode into the DOCSIS 3.0 specification.
 In this mode, the cable modem can convert from using multiple bonded channels to just one channel upstream and one channel downstream if the data rate is low, which can save energy.

 CableLabs is committed to helping cable operators and manufacturers design and deploy more energy-efficient consumer premises equipment.
-We also have working groups that meet regularly with our members and vendors to address many energy management initiatives, including efforts on the international front.
-For more information contact Debbie Fitzgerald.
+We have working groups that meet regularly with our members and vendors to address many energy management initiatives, including efforts on the international front.
+CableLabs is also hosting a website that contains energy consumption information related to STBs purchased by each cable signatory after January 1, 2014.

 Debbie Fitzgerald is a Principal Architect in the Application Technologies R&D group at CableLabs.
 She leads the Energy Management Program at CableLabs, working with cable operators and manufacturers to improve the energy efficiency of cable consumer premises equipment (CPE).